AllenInstitute/cplAE_MET/cplAE_MET/preproc/ipfx_feature_extraction.md

        pip install -e .

 5. Extract time seris and ipfx features.
-To do so, in your working directory, prepare the following files:
+To do so, in your working directory, prepare the following files (the python codes are already inside ipfx repo, you need to prepare the input json files and the specimen_id file):

-       run_feature_collection.py (a python code to exctract ephys features ) run_feature_vector_extraction.py (a python code to exctract ephys features ) specimen_ids.txt (contains all the cell specimen ids) input_ephys_feature_vector.json (input file for run_feature_vector_extraction.py)
+       run_feature_collection.py  #the python code to exctract ephys features run_feature_vector_extraction.py  #the python code to exctract time series specimen_ids.txt #specimen id file
+       input_ephys_feature_vector.json  #input file for run_feature_vector_extraction.py
-       input_ephys_feature_collection.json (input file for run_feature_collection.py)
+       input_ephys_feature_collection.json #input file for run_feature_collection.py

 input_ephys_feature_vector.json has the following info: